TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 **Corrections to Registrations.
 Opting Out of Communications**

-Please Contact Us to (a) correct or update any registration information that you have provided to NPR, (b) opt-out of future communications from NPR, or (c) request NPR to cancel your NPR account, NPR newsletter registration and other NPR registrations.
+Please Contact Us (select "Contact an NPR Department," and then select "NPR Management") to (a) correct or update any registration information that you have provided to NPR, (b) opt-out of future communications from NPR, or (c) request NPR to cancel your NPR account, NPR newsletter registration and other NPR registrations.

 **Acceptance of Privacy Policy Terms**